erh31/HALL-MADA-project/results/tables/README.md

-Folder for all tables (generally stored as Rds files)
+This folder is currently empty, but will be for all tables (generally stored as Rds files)

-You can create further sub-folders if that makes sense.